BillyGeros94/POWERBIPortfolio/README.md

     consumption numbers for Americanos with milk, customers are willing to spend more on lattes and cappuccinos.
 Cortados and hot chocolate also have significant consumption, but espressos and cocoa remain the least consumed.

-    Looking at the "Money Spent Per Month" analysis, there’s a clear peak in April, where spending hits 9.1K, followed by a gradual decrease through to August.
-March saw relatively lower spending at 7.1K, and August hit the lowest point at 5.1K.
+    Looking at the "Money Spent Per Month" analysis, there’s a clear peak in May, where spending hits 9.1K, followed by a gradual decrease through to August.
+April saw relatively lower spending at 6.7K, and August hit the lowest point at 5.1K.
 This drop in spending might reflect a seasonal pattern or changing customer preferences.
 Similarly, the "Coffee
     Consumption Per Month" graph follows a similar trend, peaking in May with 267 orders and seeing a decline to 180 orders in August.

     I also examined payment preferences, where card payments dominate, accounting for 92.53% of total transactions, while cash makes up only 7.47%.
 This indicates that most customers